JuliaReach/LazySets.jl/docs/src/man/set_operations.md

 ### `radius`

 This function returns the radius of a set.
-It is defined as the enclosing ball (of the given norm) of minimal volume.
+It is defined as the radius of the enclosing ball (of the given norm) of minimal volume.

 ### `diameter`

 This function returns the diameter of a set.
-It is defined as the enclosing ball (of the given norm) of minimal volume.
+It is defined as the diameter of the enclosing ball (of the given norm) of minimal volume.
 The implementation is inherited for all set types if the norm is the infinity norm, in which case the result is defined as twice the radius.